 - Sarah Leah Whitsonexecutive director of the human rights organization Democracy for the Arab World Now.

-AMY GOODMAN: And we’re going to talk more about this.
-People, check it out at democracynow.org.
-Sarah Leah Whitson, executive director of Democracy for the Arab World Now, or DAWN.
-I’m Amy Goodman.
-Stay safe.
+AMY GOODMAN: Sarah Leah Whitson, we want to thank you for this update on these issues, executive director of Democracy for the Arab World Now, or DAWN.